951261/X-Store/README.md

 1. Download X-store.zip from the releases
 2. Extract the .xex and settings.txt files from the ZIP file, and transfer them to your console
-3. Set the output path for games in settings.txt.
-This will be where games will be extracted to
+3. Set the output path for games in settings.txt. (for example `hdd:\games` or `usb0:\Content\0000000000000000`) This will be where games will be extracted to
 4. Launch it using your favourite file manager or dashboard
 5. Search for your favourite game
 6. Navigate the menu with ↑ and ↓